 Submit an Article

-This Changed My Practice (TCMP) UBC CPD initiative publishes evidence-based, peer-reviewed, unbiased, practice-changing articles every 2 weeks.
-Articles are designed for rapid consumption, typically taking 5–10 minutes to read.
-TCMP readers can vote on article impacts, ask questions, post comments, reflect on their learning, and save resources.
 TCMP learning activity for each article is certified by the College of Family Physicians of Canada (CFPC) for 0.25 Mainpro+ certified self-learning credits and accredited by the Royal College of Physicians and Surgeons of Canada (RCPSC) for 0.25 MOC Section 2 Self-Learning: Scanning Activity per article.
 We adhere to all RCPSC accreditation and CFPC certification CPD standards.
-Please be aware that we accept no industry funding for this initiative.

 Editorial process

 All articles and suggestions are reviewed and approved by the TCMP physician editorial board consisting of 5 BC physicians.
-Suggestions are carefully considered, however, the program uses a set of factors to assign priority to certain topics.
+Suggestions are carefully considered and the program uses a set of factors to assign priority to certain topics.
 TCMP editorial board will provide you with feedback to finalize your article.
 All revisions are reviewed and approved by the editorial board.
 External reviewers and UBC CPD researchers and staff may also provide input for revisions, additional visual assets, and copy editing.
 Editorial process timeline from submission to acceptance to publication typically varies from 3 to 12 months.
 Accelerated publication may be considered.

 Submission guidelines